Cross Keys Café: New Eatery Inside Museum of the American Revolution

 Patrons can enter the café directly from Third Street – no Museum ticket purchase necessary.
 Brûlée Catering also offers Revolutionary Era-inspired catering in the Museum’s elegant event space, Liberty Hall, as well as customized menus for groups.

-2 thoughts on “Cross Keys Café: New Eatery Inside Museum of the American Revolution
+2 responses to “Cross Keys Café: New Eatery Inside Museum of the American Revolution”

 Leave a Reply